jingtum/jingtum-js-sdk/README.md

 # Jingtum NODE JS SDK

 Jingtum SDK NODE JS version 1.0.2
-(Notice, npm published version is 2.1.2)
+Notice, npm published version should be 1.1.6.
+Any version higher than 1.x.x should not be used now.

 Jingtum-js-sdk is a client side NODE Javascript library